Musical Theatre Podcast | Episode 2 – All About Jukebox Musicals

-Confused about why I have a podcast about musicals now?
-Check out Episode 1 where I talk about why I love musicals so much.
-Don’t worry I’m still blogging about travel too, but now I’ll be having a bi-weekly podcast on musicals too.
-New episodes will come out every other Thursday.
+If you’re confused to why I have a podcast about musicals check out Episode 1.
+It’s where I talk about why I love musicals so much.
+Don’t worry I’m still blogging about travel too, but now I’ll be having a podcast on musicals too.

 Where to Listen to Episode 2?